Redwood-HR-FEC/reviews-service/README.md

 ## Usage

-Follow the Install guide below firest
+Follow the Install guide below first
-> 1. `npm run seed` To populate the database with random data to render the app with.
+> 1. `npm run seed` Populate the database with random data needed to render the service.
-> 1. `npm run server` Starts the Node server which serves the app on [http://127.0.0.1:3003/006/](http://127.0.0.1:3003/006/).
+> 1. `npm run server` Starts the Node server which serves the service on [http://127.0.0.1:3003/006/](http://127.0.0.1:3003/006/).
 > 1. `npm run client` Kicks of Webpack with a watcher to transpile, bundle etc.
-> 1. `npm run test` Run the tests once
+> 1. `npm run test` Runs the tests once
-> 1. `npm run test:watch` Run the tests and watch for file chages and re-run.
+> 1. `npm run test:watch` Runs the tests and watch for file chages and re-run.
-> 1. `npm run test:cover` Run the tests with the coverage report and pop open the browser UI version.
+> 1. `npm run test:cover` Runs the tests with the coverage report and pop it open the browser.

 ## Requirements